suehiro93/MILIMS_NECO/README.md

 * Install required packages:
 `install.packages(c("data.table", "kernlab", "qlcMatrix", "R.matlab", "MASS"))`
 * To solve LP problems,  one of the following packages is required:
 `install.package("Rcplex") # recommended, but you need to install CPLEX software (free for academic user), and you need some setting for configuring Rcplex.`
-`install.package("lpSolveAPI") # You intanstly use without installing external software and setting, but less efficient than Rcplex.`
+`install.package("lpSolveAPI") # You can intanstly use our method without installing external software and setting, but less efficient than Rcplex.`

 * Read R files for setting up:
 ***NOTE: If you don't use "CPLEX" optimizer with "Rcplex", please set `"RCPLEX <- FALSE"` in "setup.R"***